 Nutrients and sustenance are essential to everyone’s survival.
-People need to eat in order to get through the day.
-With food allergies though, really puts a damper on the crucial and enjoyable act of eating.
+People need to eat to get through the day.
+Food allergies, though, puts a damper on the crucial and enjoyable act of eating.

-The good thing is that people are easily able to tell which foods they are allergic to.
+The good thing is that people can quickly tell which foods they are allergic to.
 Unfortunately, not everyone has the luxury to do this.
-This means that if they eat food that they are allergic to, it may come as quite an unpleasant surprise.
+This means that if they eat food they are allergic to, it may come as quite an unpleasant surprise.

 The question we have before is, how long does a person have to wait for an allergic reaction to food to happen?
 Can the allergic reaction take place after 12 hours?
 Let’s find out together.